 Fairy Pools

 Fairy Pools is worth a visit if you have time and the weather is good.
-To reach the first pool and a waterfall from the road, it will take about a 20 minute hike along a path, crossing rivers by using stepping-stones.
+To reach the first pool and a waterfall from the road, it will take about a 20-minute hike along a path, crossing rivers using stepping stones.
 The pathway can be very muddy and slippery.

 Be prepared

-• Wear good sturdy walking or hiking shoes to navigate uneven terrain, cobblestones, dirt and wooden floors.
+• Wear good sturdy walking or hiking shoes to navigate uneven terrain, as well as cobblestones, dirt, and wooden floors.

 • Make sure you have all-weather waterproof clothing and wear layers.
 Weather conditions can change and you should be prepared for rain and wind.